Insight on how real small businesses handle PTO

-The State of PTO report (a study of more than 600 small business employees) reveals what employees really want when they get a job (apart from the job itself): the promise of vacation.
+The State of PTO report (a study of more than 600 small business employees) reveals what employees really want when they get a job (apart from the job itself): the promise of vacation and sick time.

 This insight could spell good news for smaller companies.
 They often don’t have endless budgets to negotiate higher salaries.
-But they can be more creative in developing company perks and culture keeping them competitive with their larger counterparts.
+But they can be more creative in developing company perks and culture, including vacation time, keeping them competitive with their larger counterparts.

 Take Grounds for Promotion, for instance.

-They’re a media company based in Boulder, Colo.
-They offer staff a “take what you need” PTO policy in which employees are encouraged to take PTO whenever they need it, or even work from another country.
+They’re a media company based in Boulder, Colorado.
+They offer staff a “take what you need” unlimited PTO policy in which employees are encouraged to take PTO whenever they need it.
+Workers may even work from another country.

-Not only does this kind of PTO attracts job seekers, but it also fosters employee retention with existing staff, too.
+Not only does this kind of paid leave option attracts job seekers, but it also fosters employee retention with existing staff, too.

 The problem is small businesses are busy.
 Between setting up infrastructure, hiring employees, and navigating the labyrinth of business compliance steps, when do founders have time to consider PTO, formalize an actual policy, and turn it into a strategic differentiator for recruiting?

-This article showcases PTO policies from real small business owners to share and inspire new policies, and put time-strapped small and midsize business owners on the fast track to benefits that pay back.
+This article showcases PTO policy examples for small business leaders to share and inspire new policies that put time-strapped small and midsize business owners on the fast track to benefits that pay back.

-5 examples of PTO policies from real small business owners
+5 PTO policy examples for small business owners

 Number of Employees with PTO: 30

-PTO Policy: Full time employees get 10 days off with 5 holidays, part time employees get pro-rata PTO based on the hours they work.
-After 3 years, our full time employees get 17 days off
+PTO Policy: Full-time employees get 10 days off with 5 holidays, and part-time employees get pro-rata PTO based on the hours they work.
+After 3 years, our full-time employees get 17 days off.

 Headquarters: Boulder, Colorado